lab272/semtex_varkinvis/README.md

 The standard real data type in semtex is 64-bit double precision (double in C, DOUBLE PRECISION in Fortran) while the standard integer type is usually (though not invariably) 32-bit (typically, whatever int/INTEGER is on the machine you are running on).
-These two types are referred to by the semtex-standard typedefs real_t and int_t (see femlib/cfemdef.h).
 Strings are by default 2048 (STR_MAX) characters long.

 Distribution
 ------------